I love the following passage from Carl Jung…not because I like that it’s true, but because it’s true.

-A gentle-souled man then posed a suggestion to me, “Instead of trying to forcefully push your Mind away, or in any direction, why don’t you simply acknowledge it with gratitude?”
+A gentle-souled man then posed a suggestion to me, “Instead of trying to forcefully push your Mind away, or in any direction at all, why don’t you simply acknowledge your Mind’s presence with gratitude?”

 And so I did.
 During the second night of ceremony, I showered my mind with pure, unadulterated gratitude.